shwet46/algogrit-dsa/README.md

 - Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 - Enable Authentication (Email/Password)
 - Create a Firestore database
-- Set your Firestore rules (see below)
+- Set your Firestore rules (see firestore.rules)
 - Copy your Firebase config to `.env.local`:

 ```